 An example system using the M32632 is available for starters.
 It allows simulation, synthesis and can be used to configure a real system.
 Most users will start with a development system for FPGAs.
-Adopting the example to a certain development system is an easy task.
-The 8 bit input port is connected to some switches and the 8 bit output port is connected to some LEDs.
-The program of the example transfers data from the input port to the output port.
+The example system can be used directly for the Cyclone V GX Starter Kit from Terasic.